prince98batra/testrepo/maven_SOP.md

 [INFO] BUILD SUCCESS
 ```

-- **Purpose:** Validates the project’s configuration and checks for potential issues, ensuring that everything is correctly set up (i.e., POM file, dependencies).
+- **Purpose:** Verifies if project structure and dependencies are correctly set.
-- **When to Use:** Use this command when you want to verify that your project is correctly configured and doesn't have any major configuration or dependency issues.
+- **When to Use:** For checking proper project setup before proceeding.

 ---